AniTrend/anitrend/.github/instructions/project-structure.instructions.md

-# GitHub Copilot Instructions for AniTrend Project
+---
+applyTo: **
+description: Instructions for GitHub Copilot to understand the project structure and conventions.
+---

 These instructions will help GitHub Copilot understand the AniTrend project structure and conventions to provide better code suggestions.